 “This book attempts to explain why that is all so, why Westerners have been so adept at using their civilization to kill others—at warring so brutally, so often without being killed.” ~ Victor Davis Hanson in Carnage and Culture.
 This is such a sadistic sentence.
-Only a sadist would brag about the lands that his civilization had invaded, the brutal tactics that they used to subjugate the natives, and the ease with which they slaughtered the natives.
+Only a sadist would brag about the lands his civilization had invaded, the brutality with which they subjugated other communities, and the ease with which they slaughtered the natives.

 Why did a disproportionate amount of territory, wealth, and power go to the West during the Age of Imperialism?
 The irony is that Hanson glorifies invasion and carnage (as long as the West is doing it) while professing a religious belief in liberty, democracy, and culture.
 If the Western side is committing the invasion and carnage, then people like Hanson will brag about it and justify it as the progress of “liberty, democracy, and good culture.”

 To make the case that Western military power is the best, Hanson describes nine battles: Salamis (480 BC); Gaugamela (331 BC); Cannae (216 BC); Poitiers (732); Tenochtitlan (1521); Lepanto (1571); Rorke’s Drift (1879); Midway (1942); and Tet (1968).
-He presents only the Western account on these battles and ignores the account of the non-Western side.
-It is disconcerting to read the false claims that he makes to glorify his side, and the innuendoes, outright lies, and biased analysis that he uses to tarnish the record of the non-Western side.
+He presents the Western account on these battles and ignores the account of the non-Western side.
+It is annoying to read the false claims that he makes to glorify his side, and tarnish the record of the non-Western side.

-Using one-sided analysis of just nine battles to prove that the “West is the best” is such a naive approach.
-Anyone with knowledge of history can quickly develop a counter-list of battles and do his own one-sided analysis of these battles to prove that some other civilization is the best.
-Perhaps I should write a book on the following twelve battles to prove that the Western armies fail to make headway against determined non-Western armies:
+Using one-sided analysis of just nine battles to prove that the “West is the best” is an irrational approach.
+Anyone with knowledge of history can come up with a counter-list of battles and do his own one-sided analysis of these battles to prove that some other civilization is the best.
+Perhaps I should write a book on the following twelve battles to prove that the Western armies are easily defeated by non-Western armies:

 1. Battle of Thermopylae (480 BC): Persians versus Athenians.
 The Persians managed to evict 7000 well-entrenched Athenians in just four days.
 After that their way to Athens was wide open.